Wake Forest vs. Louisville NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Wake Forest and its opponents have not yet scored more than 61.5 points in a game this year.
+- Wake Forest and its opponents have not yet scored more than 62 points in a game this season.

-- Louisville has combined with its opponents to score more than 61.5 points in one game this season.
+- Louisville and its opponents have combined to score more than 62 points in one game this season.

-- Saturday's over/under is 9.1 points lower than the two team's combined 70.6 points per game average.

-- Demon Deacons games this season feature an average total of 63.9 points, a number 2.4 points higher than Saturday's over/under.

-- In 2021, games involving the Cardinals have averaged a total of 63.5 points, two more than the set over/under in this contest.
+- The two teams combine to average 70.6 points per game, 8.6 more than the over/under in this contest.

+- The average total in Demon Deacons games this season is 63.9, 1.9 points more than Saturday's over/under of 62.

+- The 62-point total for this game is 1.5 points below the 63.5 points per game average total in Cardinals games this season.

 Wake Forest Stats and Trends

-- In Wake Forest's four games this season, it has three wins against the spread.
+- In Wake Forest's four games this year, it has three wins against the spread.

-- This season, the Demon Deacons have one ATS win in two games as a favorite of 6.5 points or more.

-- Wake Forest's games this year have yet to go over the total in four opportunities.
+- The Demon Deacons have been favored by 7 points or more two times this season and covered the spread in one of them.

-- Wake Forest is 3-1 against the spread and 4-0 overall in games when it scores more than 26 points.
+- When Wake Forest puts up more than 26 points, it is 3-1 against the spread and 4-0 overall.

 - The Demon Deacons have turned the ball over four times this season, one fewer than the Cardinals have forced (5).